Hayoungcho34/OSS-FINAL/README.md

 This project distinguishes a person's face from a picture of a person.

-First, it's the running image.
+First, it's the running image find face.
 ![image](https://cdn.discordapp.com/attachments/1022888990275280948/1052103785444556842/show.png)

 We used cv2, numpy, matplotlib.